Trump Tower meeting

 Donald Trump Jr. made several misleading statements about the meeting.
 He initially told the press that the meeting was held to discuss adoptions of Russian children by Americans.
 On July 8, 2017, after news reports stated that Trump Jr. knew the meeting was political, he admitted in a tweet that he had agreed to the meeting with the understanding that he would receive information damaging to Hillary Clinton, and that he was conducting opposition research.
 When The New York Times was about to report on email exchanges between Goldstone and Trump Jr., Trump Jr. himself published the emails.
 In early July 2017, it was reported that then-President Donald Trump himself drafted Trump Jr.'s initial misleading statement.
 The report was later confirmed by the president's attorneys.
 In July 2018, the president denied knowledge of the meeting.

-Robert Mueller, the special counsel of the Department of Justice in charge of Russia-related investigations, investigated the emails and the meeting, and their relation to the Russian interference in the 2016 United States elections.
+Robert Mueller's special counsel investigation examined the emails and the meeting, and their relation to the Russian interference in the 2016 United States elections.
+Mueller concluded the campaign did not receive the information it was interested.
+He did not charge anyone over the meeting.